chizzletaz/BakeAndBinge/Testing.md

 ![html login error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-login.png)

 #### For profile.html:
+- 4 errors are shown.
 ![html profile error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-profile.png)
-- 4 errors are shown.
-1. Element div not allowed as child of element ul in this context.
+1. *Element `<div>` is not allowed as child of element `<ul>` in this context.*
-The div element belongs to a modal.
-According to HTML5 spec, you can only have ```<li>``` elements as children.
+The `<div>` element belongs to a modal.
+According to HTML5 spec, you can only have `<li>` elements as children.
+Fix:
-Fix: put the modal structure outside of the ul.
+Put the modal structure outside of the `<ul>`.
-2. Start tag a seen but an element of the same type was already open.
+2. *Start tag `<a>` seen but an element of the same type was already open.*
 I wrapped the the whole card in an anchor tag, so the whole card can be used to open a recepe.
 However on the profile page, 2 more anchor tags are added as edit and delete button.
 This results in anchor tags within anchor tags.
+Fix:
-Fix: keep the card-action div outside the first anchor tag.
+Keep the card-action div outside the first anchor tag.
 After fixing the mistakes, other errors suddenly appear.
 ![html further profile error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-profile2.png)
-3. Duplicate ID modal1.
+3. *Duplicate ID modal1.*
 There is a duplication of the modal that asks the user for confirmation on deleting a recipe.
 However, since the recipes are rendered by looping, the modals are duplicated as well.
+Fix:
-Fix: use Jinja to add the loop index at every loop, so the modal has a unique ID every time.
+Use Jinja to add the loop index at every loop, so the modal has a unique ID every time.

 #### For add_recipe.html:
 - No errors or warnings to show.